Who has a scary fridge? One that you open the door on, grab what you can easily see and need, and shut the door?

 Take the shelves and crispers out and give them a good clean, including the shelf that the crispers are on.
 Then wipe down the whole fridge, top to bottom, and dust out the last bits of freeze-dried food.
 Change the water in the bowl, add a dash of vinegar or vanilla essence, and wipe down the clean fridge surfaces for a fresh, hygienic start.
 Wipe over the seals, and dry everything with an old tea towel.
 This will increase the efficiency of your fridge, food will last longer, less colonisation will happen and it’ll smell nicer.

-Make a mental note of three things –
+Also, make a mental note of three things

-- and stuff you need to use up (do next week’s meal planning around that last bit of curry paste or chutney).
+- Stuff you need to use up (do next week’s meal planning around that last bit of curry paste or chutney).

 Step 5: Re-stack and Restock

 Put what’s left of your big cleanout back into the fridge in an organised way.
 Maybe the top shelf is for condiments or dairy, the second shelf for meat or leftovers, the next shelf for milk and eggs and bircher muesli and the bottom shelf for the crispers of fruit and vegetables.
 Keep like with like, line up those little jars of jam into the door of the fridge, hide your chocolate stash in the top of the door.

 For some ideas on how to organise your fridge – check out our article on ‘Fridge Porn that is Safe for Work’.

 The iDesign Linus Fridge Starter Kit is a great idea for Fridge Organisation!